“How long do I need to be doing SEO?”

 Setting Realistic SEO Goals

-Indeed, effective SEO requires the same thing that effective anything requires: experimenting, learning, and growing.
-Integrating what we’ve learned into future activities that are all-the-more impactful.
+Effective SEO requires the same thing that effective anything requires: experimenting, learning, and growing.
+Integrating what we’ve learned into future activities that are all the more impactful.
 Your competitors’ websites that appear #1 in search are implementing effective SEO strategies that work – so don’t give up just because you haven’t found yours yet.
+SEO takes time.

 Great SEO results don’t happen overnight.
 By virtue of how Google assigns authority to web pages, it can take one month or three, or even over a year to make truly sustainable gains in your search rankings.
 That’s why reputable SEO agencies won’t work on month-to-month contracts – they understand that sustainable SEO gains take time to build momentum.